jluo98/PHP-Redirect-Click-Counter/README.md

 # PHP Redirect Click Counter

-A simple php script to record click and redirect a url.
+A simple php script to record click count and redirect a url.

 ### Installation